 13. You Won’t Use Much Gas

-We had to have driven around the island literally 5 times by the time we had to return our Anguilla rental car.
+We had to have driven around the island literally five times by the time we had to return our Anguilla rental car.
 We were on a mission to see all the Anguilla attractions.
 There are two gas stations on the road right down to Blowing Point Terminal.
-We only used 4 gallons of gas for our entire trip, which costs us roughly $25.
+We only used 4 gallons of gas for our entire trip, which cost us roughly $25.